tomdiggle/TCDInputView/Readme.markdown

 TCDInputView requires Swift 2 and Xcode 7.0 to run.

 ## Adding TCDInputView To Your Project
+### CocoaPods
+[CocoaPods](http://cocoapods.org/) is the recommended way to add TCDInputView to your project.

+1. Add a pod entry for TCDInputView to your Podfile `pod 'TCDInputView', '~> 0.1.0'`.
+2. Install the pod(s) by running pod install.
+3. ...
+4. Profit

 ### Source Files
 Add the files located in the `TCDInputView` directory to your project.